you only live once

 your personal planning desires.
 Of course, one cannot expect to

-get a six-bedroomed house with a double garage for onehundred
+get a five-bedroomed house with a double garage for Two Hundred

 thousand Euros.
 But within your budget, he can bring a definite